ECTS

 - Understanding the molecular mechanisms of genetic transfer

-- Knowing how yeast multiplies
+- Understanding how yeast multiplies

-- Understand the basic principles of bacterial metabolism
+- Understanding the basics of bacterial metabolism

 - Understanding the diversity of the bacterial world with cell differentiation models